sidhyaashu/GOgRPC/README.md

 # GOgRPC
-Learn how to build scalable micro-services in Golang with gRPC by building a practical real-world production project (order management system).

 gRPC (short for **g**eneral-purpose **R**emote **P**rocedure **C**all) is a modern, high-performance, open-source framework developed by Google for enabling efficient communication between distributed systems and services.
 It uses **protocol buffers (protobuf)** as its interface definition language and serialization mechanism, making it both fast and compact.